GeunhwaJeong/haneul-new/doc/src/learn/about-haneul.md

 Haneul is backed by a number of state-of-the-art [peer-reviewed works](../contribute/research-papers.md) and years of open source development.

+### Transactions

+A transaction in Haneul is a change to the blockchain.
+This may be a *simple transaction* affecting only single-owner, single-address objects, such as minting an NFT or transferring it or another token.
+These transactions may bypass the consensus protocol in Haneul.

+More *complex transactions* affecting objects that are shared or owned by multiple addresses, such as asset management and other DeFi use cases, go through the [Narwhal and Tusk](https://github.com/GeunhwaJeong/narwhal) DAG-based mempool and efficient Byzantine Fault Tolerant (BFT) consensus.

 ## Parallel agreement - a breakthrough in system design

 Haneul scales horizontally with no upper bound to meet application demand while maintaining extremely low operating costs per transaction.
 Its system design breakthrough eliminates a critical bottleneck in existing blockchains: the need to achieve global consensus on a total-ordered list of transactions.
-This computation is wasteful given most transactions are not contending for the same resource against other transactions.
+This computation is wasteful given many transactions are not contending for the same resource against other transactions.

 Haneul takes a significant leap in scalability by enabling parallel agreement on causally independent transactions.
 Haneul validators commit such transactions using Byzantine Consistent Broadcast, eliminating global consensus's overhead without sacrificing safety and liveness guarantees.

 This breakthrough is possible only with Haneul's novel data model.
 Thanks to its object-centric view and Move’s strong ownership types, dependencies are explicitly encoded.
-As a result, Haneul both agrees on and executes transactions on most objects in parallel, while a minority of transactions that affect shared state are ordered via Byzantine Fault Tolerant consensus and executed in parallel.
+As a result, Haneul both agrees on and executes transactions on many objects in parallel, while a minority of transactions that affect shared state are ordered via Byzantine Fault Tolerant consensus and executed in parallel.

 ### Highlights